• Platform

 By Lukas Cartmell

 For product development teams, testing products with consumers for honest feedback is a crucial step to pre-launch validation or post-launch renovation.
-While at-home product testing (sometimes called “in home usage testing”, or IHUT) is a well-known tactic across CPG sectors, it’s less common for apparel brands to invest in the same level of research rigor.
+While in-home usage testing, or IHUT, is a well-known tactic across CPG sectors, it’s less common for apparel brands to invest in the same level of research rigor.

 The irony, though, is that in-context product testing is absolutely crucial for apparel brands–if not more so than for CPG brands–because the stakes are so much higher.